 Cooking the asparagus before blending it tames the raw grassiness and leaves a more mellow flavor.
 Combine just-cooked asparagus with raw, fresh green onion and garlic and you don’t get much closer to a plant-based dip that tastes like an early spring garden.

 Is this asparagus dip recipe vegan?

 The asparagus dip recipe is plant-based and vegetarian-friendly if eggs are part of the person’s diet.
 If you’d like to make this asparagus dip vegan, swap out the Pesto Mayo for one of Primal Kitchen’s vegan mayos.
-The Rosemary Garlic Vegan Mayo would accentuate the garlic used in the recipe and add piney note to the dip.

 Can you make this asparagus dip with canned asparagus?